grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/azuread/index.md

 ### Configure allowed tenants

 To limit access to authenticated users who are members of one or more tenants, set `allowed_organizations` to a comma- or space-separated list of tenant IDs.
-You can find tenant IDs on the Azure portal under **Azure Active Directory -> Overview**.
+You can find tenant IDs on the Azure portal under **Microsoft Entra ID -> Overview**.

 Make sure to include the tenant IDs of all the federated Users' root directory if your Azure AD contains external identities.